NFSTC puts PHAZIR™ through its paces

 Near-infrared spectroscopy is currently utilized in a variety of industries including pharmaceutical manufacturing, agriculture, environmental monitoring and petrochemical production.
 But is it the right technology for rapidly identifying materials such as controlled substances and explosives?
 NFSTC recently evaluated the Polychromix PHAZIR™ analyzer to find out.

 NFSTC has created materials and images that are available for use for education and training, media stories, publications and other uses.
 Browse our online gallery for still images, video and animation, including our most popular blood spatter animation.

-The National Forensic Science Technology Center (NFSTC) was presented with the August Vollmer Excellence in Forensic Science Award for contributions to forensic science at the International Association of Chiefs of Police (IACP) at their annual conference in Denver earlier this month.
-The organization’s program of making deployable forensic laboratories available to agencies and laboratories around the country was selected for this distinct honor.
+The National Forensic Science Technology Center (NFSTC) was presented with the August Vollmer Excellence in Forensic Science Award for contributions to forensic science by the International Association of Chiefs of Police (IACP).

 NFSTC recently completed a two-week, hands-on Site Exploitation course for military service members.
 Participants in the course gained critical skills to identify, prioritize and collect evidence, and perform presumptive testing on powders, explosive materials and controlled substances.